Fried Vegetarian Food

 A classic marinara sauce is versatile and pairs well with many fried vegetarian dishes.
 Made from tomatoes, garlic, onions, and various herbs and spices, marinara sauce adds a tangy and flavorful element that complements the crispy texture of the fried vegetables.

-See also Fried Food Sore Throat
+See also Soul Food Fried Fish

 Tangy Mint Chutney